whitesquirrell/C0deVari4nt/whitepaper.md

 3. After the user has chosen their options, our tool will edit the CodeQL predefined templates accordingly and run them.

-4. Once CodeQL has successfully analysed the codebase, the data will be stored in a JSON file.
+4. Once CodeQL has successfully analysed the codebase, the data will be stored in a JSON file in SARIF format.
 Further filtering of the JSON file will be done and duplicated nodes and paths will be removed and displayed in Neo4j.
 	![](https://i.imgur.com/wtlGhWU.png)

 ## Command-line interface: